This drug has long been used as a hepatoprotective remedy.

-In a species of circulus vitiosus, inflammatory changes in the liver appear to contribute to increased intestinal permeability.
+In a species of circulus vicious, inflammatory changes in the liver appear to contribute to increased intestinal permeability.

-While metabolic adaptations occur to compensate for increased liver fat load, mitochondria eventually become dysfunctional with increased generation of reactive oxygen species and decreased activity of the electron transport chain.
+While metabolic adaptations compensate for increased liver fat load, mitochondria eventually become dysfunctional with increased generation of reactive oxygen species and decreased electron transport chain activity.

 Both of which contribute to insulin resistance.

 There are no specific data from Legalon on its intestinal effects on NAFLD / NAFLD in animal or patient experiments.

 However, several reports indicated different effects on the gut that are worth mentioning.